 - Poly-fil or cotton balls (optional)

 I have a YouTube video showing how to make this garland, which has plenty of details on making the perfect yarn pom-poms and felt hearts.
+Click the image below to watch.

 Step 1: Create pom-poms in alternating colors